 The recognition of anything else, including any other valid frame, shall be interpreted as failure of the MPDU transmission.
 The recognition of a valid data frame sent by the recipient of a PS-Poll frame shall also be accepted as successful acknowledgment of the PS-Poll frame.

-A transmission that does not require an immediate frame as a response is defined as a successful transmission, unless it is the non-final (re)transmissions an MPDU (as indicated by the Mode Data field set to 0) that is delivered using the GCR-Unsolicited-Retry service (9.9.1.6.aa1).
+A transmission that does not require an immediate frame as a response is defined as a successful transmission, unless it is the non-final (re)transmissions of(#1139) an MPDU (as indicated by the More(#1104) Data field set to 0) that is delivered using the GCR-Unsolicited-Retry service (9.9.1.6.aa1).

-The non-final (re)transmission of an MPDU (as indicated by the More Data field set to 0) that is delivered using the GCR-Unsolicited-Retry service (9.9.1.6.aa1)) is defined to be a failure.
+The non-final (re)transmission of an MPDU(#1041) that is delivered using the GCR-Unsolicited-Retry service (9.9.1.6.aa1)) is defined to be a failure.

-The final (re)transmissions an MPDU (as indicated by the More Data field set to 0) that is delivered using the GCR-Unsolicited-Retry service (9.9.1.6.aa1) is defined as a successful transmission
+The final (re)transmissions an MPDU(#1041) that is delivered using the GCR-Unsolicited-Retry service (9.9.1.6.aa1) is defined as a successful transmission

 The recognition of anything else, including any other valid frame, shall be interpreted as failure of the MPDU transmission.